ZingYao/chinese_number/README_EN.md

 <big><u>[中文文档](https://github.com/ZingYao/chinese_number/blob/master/README.md)</u></big> | <big><u>**English Document**</u></big>

 ### Tool for converting Chinese numbers to int64 and vice versa Installation
+> The code for converting numbers to Chinese text is inspired by [number2hans](https://github.com/joe105598055/number2hans)
 #### Installation
 Execute the following command in the root directory of your project to get the dependency:
 ```shell